Peter James Thomas: Biography

 Thomas was educated at Mexborough Grammar School, South Yorkshire, York St. John University, the University of Cambridge and the University of Hull.
 Following a PhD at The University of Hull in the applications of social science to computing, he lectured in Human-Computer Interaction at Brunel University, West London between 1990–1992 and became Professor of Information Management at the University of the West of England, Bristol in 1993.
-He is currently inaugural director of FORWARD, The Centre for Future Skills and Workforce Transformation at RMIT University in Melbourne, Australia; CEO and founding partner of THEORICA; founder and CEO of cybersecurity education platform Upling; global education strategist for the Conversation Design Institute and co-founder of the School for Conversation Design; and creative director of Medicine Unboxed.
-He is Editor-in-Chief of the Springer Nature research journal Personal and Ubiquitous Computing.
-He was previously founding director of learning platform HaileyburyX.
+He is currently the inaugural director of FORWARD, The Centre for Future Skills and Workforce Transformation at RMIT University in Melbourne, Australia; CEO and founding partner of THEORICA; founder and CEO of cybersecurity education platform Upling; global education strategist for the Conversation Design Institute and co-founder of the School for Conversation Design; and creative director of Medicine Unboxed.
+He was founder and Editor-in-Chief of the Springer Nature research journal Personal and Ubiquitous Computing.
+He is board President and Chair of The CDI Foundation.
+He was previously the founding director of the learning platform HaileyburyX.